Capacity-Aware Mixture Law Enables Efficient LLM Data Optimization: Evaluation on Larger Models

 We compare CAMEL with four baselines: (i) a \textbf{model-size-agnostic} method~\citep{xie2023doremi} that optimizes mixtures on small models and transfers them to larger ones; (ii) mixture predictions from prior scaling laws~\citep{ye2025data}, denoted as \textbf{DML}; (iii) an alternative scaling-law formulation~\citep{shukor2025scalinglawsoptimaldata}, denoted as \textbf{SODM}; and (iv) a \textbf{human-designed} mixture based on the cooldown recipe, where we directly perform grid search over many recipes on the target model and select the best-performing recipe.

-We fit end-to-end data mixture scaling laws under different mixture costs.
+We fit end-to-end data mixture scaling laws under different training FLOPS as mixture optimization costs.
 CAMEL uses the \emph{Hourglass} sampling strategy, while all baselines use the default \emph{Rectangle} strategy.
 Details of the fitting datasets are provided in Appendix~\ref{app:trainingset}.

 We evaluate four training objectives: \textbf{Balanced}, \textbf{Math Specialized}, \textbf{Code Specialized}, and \textbf{Knowledge Specialized}.
 Each objective is defined as a weighted combination of benchmark accuracies, with weights given in Appendix~\ref{app:benchmarkweight}.
 Results are reported using the \textbf{Weighted Average Score} under the corresponding objective.